 - Paid Ads

 Paying for clicks (PPC) is a common Facebook marketing practice.
 You create an advertisement and it goes live.
 Every time somebody clicks through to your website via that ad, you pay.
-It’s a lot like Google AdWords; however, Google’s ads are intent-driven (people see ads when they enter certain keywords).
+It’s a lot like Google Ads; however, Google’s ads are intent-driven (people see ads when they enter certain keywords).
 This doesn’t make Google ads more effective, though.
 It just means that advertising with Facebook requires a different approach.

 Since prospects cannot see your ad when they want to see it, you need to motivate users to click through to your site – offer an incentive.
 Coupons and time-sensitive promotions work well because they relay a sense of urgency.
 It can be anything really, as long as it gets clicks now.
 Naturally, when potential customers click through, they should land on a page that is directly related to the ad.
 This increases the likelihood of a purchase or sale.
 A compelling call-to-action is necessary.

 How to Get an ROI with FB Paid Marketing

 Here are three simple, yet effective strategies to help you get an awesome ROI:

 1. Create Facebook Like Ads